bzurkowski/boil/README.md

 $ boil search <phrase>
 ```

-Initialize new project from plate:
+Initialize new project from selected plate:

 ```
 $ boil new <plate_name>